-We have discussed the possibility of using old or unused routers as access points, wireless repeaters or in bridge mode, but some options require Ethernet cables throughout your house, while others will halve the signal, leaving you to a basic, non-satisfactory internet connection.
+We have discussed the possibility of using old or unused routers as access points, wireless repeaters or in bridge mode, but some options require Ethernet cables throughout your house, while others will halve the signal, leaving you with a basic, non-satisfactory Internet connection.